 Green Beans with Caramelised Shallots and Toasted Almonds

-- 1 tbsp coconut palm sugar / maple syrup (or any other brown sugar)
+- 1 tablespoon coconut palm sugar / maple syrup (or any other brown sugar)

 - Boil or steam green beans for 3-5 minutes (or until tender).